I think I’ll just lay it all out here, today. Yep. Why not speak some (not so lovely) truth in (this month of) love?

 But, y’all… I also need to remember that, just like in the Song of Solomon when it says, “you cannot arouse or awaken love until it so desires…” (Actually, the verse is there three times, but who’s counting?!), your choice to receive His Love is not up to me.
 No matter how flowery or persuasive (or witty, or charming, or thought-provoking…) my words may be.
 Nope.

-So, I will simply rest, while praying boldly that today is the day you desire His LOVE.
-I will pray that you begin to desire more and more and still more of The Lover who will woo and cherish and lead you into His Own Love Story.
-It’s the story you have always desired, yet may have never dared to dream.
+So, I will simply rest, while praying boldly that during this month of love, that even today as you read this message, that this day is the day you desire His LOVE!
+I will pray that you begin to desire more and more of The Lover who will woo and cherish and lead you into His Own Love Story, because it’s the story you have always desired, yet may have never dared to dream.
 And, it’s the story you were made to tell.

 Some more truth to feast upon: